Gordonjo/Jekyll-Mono/about.md

 title: About
 permalink: /about/
 ---
 I am a Ph.D. candidate with the [Computational and Biological Learning group](http://mlg.eng.cam.ac.uk/) at the University of Cambridge, supervised by [Dr José Miguel Hernández-Lobato](https://jmhl.org/) and advised by [Dr Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/WebHome).
-My research is focused on developing probabilistic models (typically parameterized by deep neural networks) and associated scalable approximate inference procedures.
+My research focuses on developing probabilistic models (typically parameterized by deep neural networks) and associated scalable approximate inference procedures.

-Recent advances in stochastic backpropagation enable us to efficiently train increasingly complex models.
-Some notable examples are the variational autoencoder and Bayesian neural networks.
-In my research I aim to examine how we can design these (and similar) models to enable more efficient learning (statistical and computational efficiency) as well as learning in more complex settings.
-I am especially interested in leveraging generative abilities of models to these ends.
+I am particularly interested in developing deep probabilistic models that capture structure existing in specific data modalities, and exhibit nice behaviours such as sample and parameter efficiency, generalization, and calibrated uncertainties.
+Much of my recent work has focused on meta-learning, which enables fast few-shot generalization.
+Another theme in my research is modelling symmetries in the data, such as by incorporating translation or permutation equivariance.

 In my previous studies I examined applications of machine learning to specific domains such as healthcare and manufacturing.
 Specifically, I examined how machine learning might be useful in prognosis and prediction of ALS progression based on clinical trial data.
 I also worked on a project to develop optimal sampling strategies for quality assurance processes in semi-conductor manufacturing environments.

 In my spare time I like to cook, run, listen and play music, watch movies etc. I also love spending time with the best part of me: my beautiful and perfect wife R.C.

 ## Education